webgme/webgme/config/README.md

  - Specifies which layout to use (directory name must be present in any of the provided base-paths).
 - `config.visualization.layout.basePaths = ['../src/client/js/Layouts']`
  - Array of base paths for the layouts.

+##### webhooks
+- `config.webhooks.enable = true`
+ - If true will start a webhook-manager from the server.
+- `config.webhooks.manager = 'memory'`
+ - Type of webhook-manager for detecting events, can be `'memory'`, `'redis'`.
+Memory runs in the server process, whereas redis is running in a sub-process.
+Redis requires the socket.io adapter to be of type redis.
+(It is also possible to run the redis manager separately from the webgme server.)